metarhia/jstp-java/README.md

 #### Handlers usage

-JSTP handlers are used to process data from incoming JSTP packets, just like usual `ManualHandler`s do.
+JSTP handlers are used to process data from incoming JSTP messages, just like usual `ManualHandler`s do.
 Unlike `ManualHandler`, you are able to customize JSTP handlers as you wish, declaring methods with annotations described below.
 To create your own handler, just add the  `@JSTPHandler` annotation to the